Introducing a Refreshed Ingenique

 Trade-Based Money Laundering (TBML) is one of the most prevalent money laundering methods encountered by professional firms in the Designated Non-Financial Businesses and Professions (DNFBP) sectors.
 This method primarily involves exploiting the vast volume of global trade and the complexities associated with foreign exchange and cross-border transactions.
 Given the significant threats posed to compliance, it […]

-Both the Companies Commission of Malaysia (SSM) and Bank Negara Malaysia (BNM) play pivotal roles in Malaysia’s Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) efforts.
-While they share the common goal of combating financial crimes, their regulatory frameworks differ significantly.
-This article outlines the key distinctions between the two, focusing on regulatory scope, risk-based […]
+Both the Bank Negara Malaysia (BNM) and Companies Commission of Malaysia (SSM) play pivotal roles in Malaysia’s Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) efforts.
+While they share the common goal of combating financial crimes, their regulatory frameworks differ.
+This article outlines the key distinctions between the two, focusing on regulatory scope, risk-based approaches, […]